Work Order Management

 Your assets can make or break your business’ profitability.
 Without proper asset management, things like unplanned downtime, emergency breakdowns and reactive maintenance policies can shorten asset lifecycle and ultimately cost your business time and money.

-An EAM can help you maintain your team’s health and safety by providing straightforward, easily accessible safety requirements for every job, simplifying audits and reducing safety risk using incident analysis and process change management.
+Enterprise asset management software can help you maintain your team's health and safety by providing straightforward, easily accessible safety requirements for every job, simplifying audits, and reducing safety risks using incident analysis and process change management.

-A key component of responsible asset management is managing the assessment, training and certification for your employees and contractors.
+A key component of responsible asset management is managing the assessment, training, and certification of your employees and contractors.

-An EAM can help with this process by:
+An enterprise asset management software can help with this process by:

 - Providing straightforward, easily accessible safety requirements for every job